dchernovolenko/GroupGroup/README.md

 * `from flask import Flask, render_template, request, session, redirect, url_for, flash`
   * requires `pip install flask`
 * [`python2.7`](https://www.python.org/download/releases/2.7/)
-* `import requests, json`
+* `import json, urllib2, sys, os, sqlite3, random`
-  * requires `pip install requests`
+  * should be included with python

 ## Bugs and Issues
 * You can submit your guess before it chooses a location
 * Sometimes it takes a long time if it lands in an area far from a streetview (it keeps increasing the radius until it hits a giving up threshold, where it re-chooses a random location)
-* Leaderboard only appears in navbar but not in home screen (so only accessible from in-game)
-* Passwords are not hashed
+* Passwords are not hashed (so Mr. DW could hack our accounts if it pleased him).
 * For people who love geography a lot, there are only 25,000 API calls per day.
 * Doesn't taste very good